MMihnea04/ELF-loader/README.md

-# ELF Loader – a minimal ELF loader for Linux
+# ELF Loader, a minimal ELF loader for Linux

 This project implements a compact, educational ELF loader for Linux systems.
 It is designed to demonstrate how the kernel loads and prepares statically linked ELF executables for execution, rather than to provide a production-ready loader.
 The focus is correctness and understanding of ELF internals, virtual memory, and process initialization, not performance or feature completeness.